The Platform-Agnostic Artist Building Audiences In A Decentralized Media Landscape

 - The present mixture of freemium, subscription and telco bundles has created a vastly different music consumption experience from the traditional model

-- Playlists have replaced Albums for XXX of music XXX more of consumers are using curated playlists through Spotify and Apple Music than they did six months previously
+- Playlists have replaced Albums for of music more of consumers are using curated playlists through Spotify and Apple Music than they did six months previously

 - Visual formats are no longer constrained by the platform considerations of previous eras